Warren House Inn: Folklore

-The Inn is the subject of much folklore - probably exaggerated over the generations.
+The Inn is the subject of much folklore, probably exaggerated over the generations.
 For example, one traveller is said to have stayed there overnight and found a body in a chest in his room.
 When he mentioned this to the landlord, he was told: "'tis only fayther! … the snaw being so thick, and making the roads so cledgey-like, when old fayther died, two weeks agon, we couldn't carry un to Tavistock to bury un; and so mother put un in the old box, and salted un in…"

 Another relates to a visitor who was persuaded to buy a flock of sheep, after consuming copious quantities of cider.
-The following morning he discovered that the "flock" that he’d been shown by the locals that night was actually the prehistoric stone circles of Grey Wethers.
+The following morning, he discovered that the "flock" that he had been shown by the locals that night was actually the prehistoric stone circles of Grey Wethers.

 The fire in the hearth, it is rumoured, has never been allowed to go out and has itself become part of the folklore of the inn.
 It is said that when the inn was rebuilt, the glowing embers of the fire were carried across the road on a shovel to the new hearth.